Welcome to the Hackney Carriage and Private Hire section of East Cambridgeshire District Council

 Hackney Carriage and Private Hire licensing policy

-The new policy document can be found on the link below.
+The proposed amendments can be found on the link below.

 For more information on how to apply for a licence is available below: